rahmanoff/crm-hs/README.md

 ### Robust Metrics Calculation (All-Time & Period-Based)

-- All-time and period-based metrics (e.g., Tasks) now fetch **all pages** from HubSpot, ensuring complete and accurate data for large datasets.
+- All-time and period-based metrics (e.g., Tasks, Deals) now fetch **all pages** from HubSpot using direct HTTP requests (Axios) and the HubSpot Search API, ensuring complete and accurate data for large datasets.
-- The backend handles HubSpot API pagination and rate limiting automatically.
+- The backend handles HubSpot API pagination, batching, and rate limiting automatically—no SDK is used.
-- This robust pattern should be used for all CRM objects (Tasks, Deals, Contacts, Companies, etc.) to ensure data integrity and accurate reporting.
+- This robust pattern is used for all CRM objects (Tasks, Deals, Contacts, Companies, etc.) to ensure data integrity and accurate reporting.
 - Metrics such as "Open Tasks" or "Open Deals" are always calculated from the full dataset, not just a time slice.
 - Period-based metrics (e.g., "New", "Completed", "Closed") are filtered by the selected period in the dashboard.